linroger/FinanceCompendium/II. Economics/International/Krugman International Economics/Part 1/Chapter 02 World Trade: An Overview.md

 3. **Border Effects**: Political borders reduce trade flows significantly
 4. **Trade Costs**: Transportation costs, tariffs, and non-tariff barriers affect trade

-## Using the Gravity Model Looking for Anomalies
+## Using the Gravity Model: Looking for Anomalies

-## Impediments to Trade Distance Barriers and Borders
+## Impediments to Trade: Distance, Barriers, and Borders

 ## The Changing Pattern of World Trade